tiffaphm/q-dot/API-DOCUMENTATION.md

 **Returns detailed queue information of a selected customer in database, including customer information**

-GET request to '/queues?queueId=[queueId]' will return detailed queue information of a selected customer, including his/her information.
+GET request to '/queues?queueId=[queueId]' will return detailed queue information of a selected customer, including his/her information, and restaurant information.

 Accepts the queue id as part of the query string.